Munaaf786/App-Store-Page/README.md

-In this project, I built an **App Store** by applying the concepts I have learned till now.
+In this project, I have built an App Store by applying the concepts I have learned so far.

 ###  Output is as Below: